fbergh/IR_Project/data/README.md

 ## Cranfield

-1398 abstracts of aerodynamics journal articles and 225 queries with **exhaustive** relvance judgements.
+1398 abstracts of aerodynamics journal articles and 225 queries with **exhaustive** relevance judgements.

 ## Time